the Safety Net

 Did you know that only one training program, SignUpNow, is endorsed by the Virginia Department of Medical Assistance Services (DMAS) to instruct those wishing to help the newly-eligible sign up or renew their new Medicaid health insurance?

 SignUpNow is back in Western Tidewater!
-The Obici Healthcare Foundation is excited to sponsor SignUpNow on Tuesday, December 17 at the Franklin Baptist Church.
+The Obici Healthcare Foundation is excited to sponsor SignUpNow on Wednesday, May 27 at the Western Tidewater Health Department 3rd floor meeting room.
 Register for this event here.

 SignUpNow teaches the “ins and outs” of the eligibility requirements, application procedures, and post-enrollment information for Virginia’s Medicaid and FAMIS programs: